-The Science New Science Stats left me dumbfounded, so I read it again… I’m still dumbfounded.
+The Science News Science Stats left me dumbfounded, so I read it again… I’m still dumbfounded.
 Does it really say, “… calorie intake may be the bigger contributor to Western obesity”?
 What are they thinking?
 What else causes obesity?

-I have noticed over the years, a growing effort to find genetic causes for why some people get fat easier that others.
+I have noticed over the years, a growing effort to find genetic causes for why some people get fat easier than others.
 Certainly, in the end, every facet of our lives has a genetic basis.
-What I detect however, is a desire to single out genetics in particular as a major reason for obesity (1).
+What I detect however, is a trend to single out genetics in particular as a major reason for obesity (1).

 Why Not ‘Just Say No’?

 My response to the obesity issue has often been, “Just go to Ethiopia, and see how many fat people you see”.
 In all my travels, I only saw obese people aplenty in wealthy, well-fed countries.
 Simply put, the amount you eat will make you fat if that consumption exceeds the calories you burn.
-Is this not simply biochemistry?
+Is this not simply biology?
 When the energy in exceeds energy out, it gets stored as fat.
-Some burn more energy (higher metabolic rate) than others, and so they can eat more without putting on the pounds.
-The others are simply taking in more than their body needs and end up storing the excess as fat (for a rainy day that never comes).
+Some people burn more energy (higher metabolic rate) than others do, and so they can eat more without gaining weight.
+Others are simply taking in more than their body needs and thus storing the excess as fat… for a rainy day that never comes now.

 Getting older has a sure-fire effect on one’s metabolic rate.
 That is nature’s safeguard in the wild; an older animal can’t hunt or gather as vigorously as a younger one, so nature lowers their metabolism, which lowers their daily caloric requirement.
-That is great if you’re living in the wild, but usually just the opposite for anyone living in the affluent circumstances of civilization.
+That is great if you’re living in the wild, but problematic for anyone living in the affluent circumstances of civilization.

 Yes, It is Genetic